Explanatory notes on OSS

 The marketplace is only considered the deemed supplier in certain scenarios.
-Only when the supplier is not established in the EU or the goods are dispatched from outside the EU with a value below € 150, these deemed supplies would take place.
+Only when the supplier is not established in the EU or the goods are dispatched from outside the EU with a value below € 150, would these deemed supplies take place.

-The below chart was published by the European Commission on page 15 of the Explanatory notes on VAT e-commerce rules:
+The chart below was published by the European Commission on page 15 of the Explanatory notes on VAT e-commerce rules:

 Special arrangements in the new e-commerce package